0x7ffc/0x7ffc.github.io/_posts/2019-01-07-graph-traversal-made-easy-part-1.md

 - Identify the graph.
 Sometimes finding the graph itself IS the problem.
 - Knowing when and how to mark the node as already been explored.
 - Knowing when to backtrack.
-Sometimes we "don't need" backtraking at all.
+Sometimes we "don't need" backtracking at all.
 - Knowing when to stop and what to do when it happens.
 - Knowing what to return and how to return it.